 One aspect of the whole car buying process that people enjoy more than any other is test driving.
 Getting behind the wheel gives a buyer a chance to get to grips with what a car is like while allowing them to find out any niggles or problems they might have with a new motor.

-And though test driving is due to be available from June 1, it’s not going to be the same as it was.
+And though test driving is available, it’s not going to be the same as it was.
 Dealers are no longer going to be allowed to join buyers on the test route in order to maintain social distancing, which means drivers will be going out solo.
 Trade plates will need to be used and the correct insurance policy needs to be in place – so double-check with a dealer to make sure that this is in place before you head off.
 The cars will also be thoroughly sanitised both before and after use.

 Of course, if you don’t want to head to a dealership to buy a car then you don’t have to.
 The coronavirus crisis has forced dealers and manufacturers to adapt, which is why many of them operate online buying services.
 It allows you to order, pay for, and even organise finance online before the car is delivered directly to your house in a completely contactless process.